leanprover-community/blog/posts/sphere-packing-1.md

 fundamentals in a way that would go on to seamlessly support all the infrastructure the contributors would subsequently develop.

-Over summer 2024, Chris, Sidharth, Seewoo and Gareth formalised several facts about sphere packing theory, built a framework for formalising the important Cohn-Elkies Linear Programming Bounds, and developed theory about modular and quasimodular forms.
-Towards the end of August 2024, shortly before Sidharth would leave Lausanne for London, in a chance encounter at EPFL, he met [Bhavik Mehta](https://www.linkedin.com/in/bhavik-mehta-a60369148/).
+Over summer 2024, Chris, Sid, Seewoo and Gareth formalised several facts about sphere packing theory, built a framework for formalising the important Cohn-Elkies Linear Programming Bounds, and developed theory about modular and quasimodular forms.
+Towards the end of August 2024, shortly before Sid would leave Lausanne for London, in a chance encounter at EPFL, he met [Bhavik Mehta](https://www.linkedin.com/in/bhavik-mehta-a60369148/).
 As the summer gave way to the new academic year, the project entered a new
-phase: Sidharth began working on formalising the construction of the magic function for his MSc project, supervised by Bhavik; Gareth moved to Oxford for his MSc and became less active in the project; and Chris and Seewoo continued making steady progress on (quasi)modular form
+phase: Sid began working on formalising the construction of the magic function for his MSc project, supervised by Bhavik; Gareth moved to Oxford for his MSc and became less active in the project; and Chris and Seewoo continued making steady progress on (quasi)modular form